 Journaling is a beneficial tool in many ways and it can support your memory, too.
 In addition to being a literal extension of your memory, writing things in your journal can help to create more specific memories and boost working memory capacity.
 Not all journaling is equal, though - to reap maximum benefits, you really have to dig deep in your thoughts and feelings, but it will be worth it.

-Now I’m looking to hear from you!
+Now I want to hear from you!
 Do you use journaling to improve your memory?
 Have you noticed any of the benefits discussed in this article?
 Let me know in the comments below!